apache/dolphinscheduler/dolphinscheduler-registry/dolphinscheduler-registry-plugins/dolphinscheduler-registry-jdbc/README.md

 ## Use Postgresql as registry center
 If you want to set Postgresql as the registry center, you need to do the below two steps:

-1. Initialize the mysql table
+1. Initialize the PostgreSQL table

 You can directly execute the sql script `src/main/resources/postgresql_registry_init.sql`.